pingforhelp/BCA/Docs/Computer Sci/C.md

 ??????????????????????????????????????????????????????????????????????????

 # History of C

-History of 'C'
-C is a general purpose programming language extremely popular language simple and flexible it is a structure programming language to right various applications like operating system compiler and windows Linux Unix etc....
+C is a general purpose Programming language extremely popular language simple and flexible it is a structure programming language to right various applications like Operating Systems, Compilers, Windows, Linux, Unix, Game development,

-The father of programming language is (ALGOL) it was first introduced in 1960 ALGOL introduced the concept of structure programming
+- The father of programming language is (ALGOL) it was first introduced **in 1960** ALGOL introduced the concept of "Structural Programming".

-In 1967 a new converted programming was announced called (BCPL) which stands for basic compiled programming language or basic combined after theree years in 1970 new programming language called 'B'
+- In **1967,** a new Computer programming language was announced called (BCPL) Basic Compiled Programming Language or Basic Combined Programming Language.
+After theree years in **1970** a new programming language called 'B' was created.

-In 1972 a new computer programming scientific 'tennis Ritchie' created a new programming language called 'C' then bell labs
+- In **1972** a new Computer programming language was created for scientific and commerical porsoces.
+'Dennis Ritchie' created a new programming language called 'C' at Bell labs.

-'C' is popular and powerful programming language and it will remain standed (AMERICAN NATIONAL STANDED INSTITUTE).....

-Defineded a commerical standads for c language in 1989...

-Later it was approved By the international (standards organisation) in 1990 so this language is called (ANSIC)....
+- 'C' is popular and powerful programming language and it will remain standed (AMERICAN NATIONAL STANDED INSTITUTE) Defineded a commerical standads for C language in **1989**, later it was approved by the International Standards Organisation in **1990** so this language is called (ANSIC).

-# STRUCTURE OF 'C' PROGRAM
+# Structure of C Program
 ````
 #include <stdio.h>
 int main() {